 After removing the read-only error, some people may find their files are not visible or accessible.
 Formatting will make the device viable for data storage again but data will get erased.

-Fortunately, EaseUS Data Recovery Wizard is available when data loss happens during the course of troubleshooting.
+Fortunately, data recovery software is available when data loss happens during the course of troubleshooting.
 You don't need to pay a penny to test its capability of finding lost data.
-For an attempt, we suggest you download the free version, which allows for 2GB file recovery for free.
+For an attempt, we suggest you download the free data recovery software, which allows for 2GB file recovery for free.